Terms and Conditions for Alpine Sherpa

 Any luggage in excess of the above should be declared at the time of booking.
 Alpine Sherpa reserves the right to charge an excess baggage allowance, or refuse to transport the items if entirely necessary.

 The Alpine Sherpa will not be liable for problems or delays caused by strikes, political unrest, riots, hostilities, terrorist activity, war, industrial disputes, compliance with requests of the police, fire, flood, tornadoes, hurricanes, transportation problems, airport closures, weather conditions or any other event beyond our immediate control.
 Your travel insurance should cover this.
-Alpine Sherpa cannot accept liability or pay any compensation where the performance or prompt performance of our contractual obligations is prevented or affected by “force majeure”.
+Alpine Sherpa cannot accept liability nor pay a refund or any compensation where the performance or prompt performance of our contractual obligations is prevented or affected by “force majeure”.
 In these booking conditions, “force majeure” means any event, which Alpine Sherpa or the supplier of the service(s) in question could not even with all due care, foresee or avoid.
 These events are ones such as listed above.

 If incoming flights are delayed for more than 60 minutes, Alpine Sherpa will make every effort possible to hold the waiting minibuses, but there is no guarantee.
 In these exceptional circumstances where flights are excessively delayed, Alpine Sherpa may make an additional charge of 25 euros per hour for a transfer.
 Alpine Sherpa reserves the right to cancel any transfer.